 To prove you did not commit the offence in question, you must file an Application for a review of the suspension of your licence or of your right to obtain one (PDF, 122 KB).

-If any of the reasons listed above apply to you, you can recover your vehicle before the end of the impoundment period by either:
+If any of the reasons listed above apply to you and you wish to recover your vehicle before the end of the impoundment period, you can either:

 This form is also available in our service outlets.

 You must send us the Application for Vehicle Release from Seizure form, along with the documents you are required to enclose with it.

 Service du suivi du privilège de circuler

 333, boulevard Jean-Lesage

 Québec (Québec) G1K 8J5

 If the release of your vehicle is authorized, make an appointment with the pound's representative in order to pay the vehicle's towing and impoundment fees.
 You can then claim your vehicle.

 Note that the Court of Québec has exclusive jurisdiction if…